wejiji/BugTracker/README.md

 - (Note: Do not add '/' at the end of the URL).

 ### Testing
 - The app contains mostly unit tests and few integration tests.
+Unit tests are not dependent on any mock library.
 Fake objects are used for isolated testing environments in unit tests.

 # Getting Started